instructure/instructure-ui/packages/ui-editable/src/InPlaceEdit/README.md

 `InPlaceEdit` provides the DOM structure to organize the components that participate in in-place editing by calling the `renderViewer` and `renderEditor` _render props_ in the context of the containing DOM sub-tree.
-It also takes care of wiring up the event handlers required by [`Editable`](#Editable) to make the user interactions wrok.
+It also takes care of wiring up the event handlers required by [`Editable`](#Editable) to make the user interactions work.

-As a controlled component, it is the responsibility of the consumer to maintain a some data to make this work.
+As a controlled component, it is the responsibility of the consumer to maintain some data to make this work.
 Each time `InPlaceEdit` is rendered, you must provide as props:

 - the current `mode` prop, which defaults to `'view'`.
 The app will be notified of changes in mode via the `onChangeMode` function property.
 - the current `value` prop, which primarily serves to trigger a re-render when the value changes

 The view component, as returned by the `renderViewer` property can be anything you wish, but